tomdee/calico-coreos-vagrant-example/README.md

-# Calico demo using CoreOS Vagrant
+# Set up Calico on CoreOS using Vagrant

+You can quickly set up a CoreOS cluster ready to network Docker containers with <a href="https://github.com/Metaswitch/calico-docker">Calico Docker networking</a> using the Vagrant files in this repo.

-This repo is a preconfigured fork of the <a href="https://github.com/coreos/coreos-vagrant">sample CoreOS Vagrant configuration</a> for the <a href="https://github.com/Metaswitch/calico">Project Calico</a> <a href="https://github.com/Metaswitch/calico-docker">docker networking demo</a>.
-The modifications are as follows:
+This repo is a preconfigured fork of the <a href="https://github.com/coreos/coreos-vagrant">sample CoreOS Vagrant configuration</a> with the following changes:

 * Enable automatic etcd cluster provisioning.
 * Set CoreOS version to 'alpha'.